clojurewerkz/elastisch/README.md

  * Be well maintained
  * Learn from other clients like the Java and Ruby ones
  * Target Clojure 1.3.0 and later from the ground up

-### Why Not Wrap the Java Client?

-Wrapping ES Java client may produce a performance gain but we don't see that to be very useful, and following Java client conventions would likely make Elastish less Clojurish.

 ## Documentation & Examples